 Some home just get all used up.
 It looks like this one in Washington County supported a rather large family and their surrounding land.
 After the railroad bulleted its way through the countryside beginning in the 1840s, families were no longer isolated and deserted their farms in search of richer soil.
 Then, a lack of labor after the civil war disrupted the agricultural economy of the South.
 Eventually, by about 1900, families moved into the cities where they found work in cotton mills.
 It is sad to see one of these old homes falling in disrepair and the story of its demise before your eyes.
 It may bear investigation into the county records to learn more.

-Washington County Genealogy Records
+Names of Families in Washington County Genealogy Records

 Washington County was formed in 1799 from the western third of Tyrrell County.
 It was named for George Washington.
 County seat is Plymouth, North Carolina.